 Looking for or eating food - is associated with needing love, attention or comfort.

 Travelling in a vehicle - is associated with the degree of control you feel you have over the direction of your life.

-House - is associated with representation of self.
+House - is associated with the representation of self.
 The condition of the house represents your emotional state.

 Birth and death - is associated with change.
 The start of a new stage in your life or new idea.

 It is worth noting that it will not be possible to decipher every dream that you have, neither is it necessary.
 Dreams have a variety of different functions, some of the dreams will be simple cataloging of information or echos of events that have happened recently as a way to work through the emotions.
-However, even the process of just writing down different feelings experienced in dreams helps with understanding of emotions.
+However, just the process of writing down different feelings experienced in dreams helps with the understanding of emotions.
 This is particularly therapeutic for people with avoidant attachment.
 Typically people with avoidant attachment start with the most bizarre dreams or have difficulty remembering them at all.
 This is because their emotions and needs have been repressed to such a degree that the subconscious has difficulty recognising and forming coherent images.
 Connecting to feelings and emotions through dreams is a relatively less intimidating method to start with.

 Carl Jung, Collective Works Of C.G.
 Jung,Volume 17: Development Of Personality - First released 1 March 2014

 Francine Russo, What Dreams Are Made Of: Understanding Why We Dream (About Sex And Other Things) - http://time.com/1210/what-dreams-are-made-of-understanding-why-we-dream-about-sex-and-other-things/